iyerkrithika21/mesh2SSM_2023/README.md

 To cite this data, please refer to https://arxiv.org/abs/1902.09063

-This dataset was pre-processing using ShapeWorks mesh grooming tools.
+This dataset was pre-processed using ShapeWorks mesh grooming tools.

 ### Acknowledgements
-If you use this pre-processed dataset in work that leads to published research, we humbly ask that you to cite ShapeWorks, add the following to the 'Acknowledgments' section of your paper:
+If you use this pre-processed dataset in work that leads to published research, we humbly ask that you cite ShapeWorks, and add the following to the 'Acknowledgments' section of your paper:
 "The National Institutes of Health supported this work under grant numbers NIBIB-U24EB029011, NIAMS-R01AR076120, NHLBI-R01HL135568, NIBIB-R01EB016701, and NIGMS-P41GM103545." and add the following 'disclaimer': "The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health."